-Rachel Legendre is a bioinformatics engineer.
-She completed her master degree in apprenticeship for two years at INRA in Jouy-en-Josas in the Genetic Animal department.
-She was involved in a project aiming at the detection and the expression analysis of micro-RNA involved in an equine disease.
+As a bioinformatics engineer, I completed my master degree in apprenticeship for two years at INRA in Jouy-en-Josas in the Genetic Animal department.
+I was involved in a project aiming at the detection and the expression analysis of micro-RNA involved in an equine disease.

-In 2012, she joined the Genomic, Structure and Translation Team at Paris-Sud (Paris XI) university.
-She worked principally on Ribosome Profiling data analysis, a new technique that allows to identify the position of the ribosome on the mRNA at the nucleotide level.
+In 2012, I joined the Genomic, Structure and Translation Team at Paris-Sud (Paris XI) university.
+I worked mainly on Ribosome Profiling data analysis, a new technique that allows to identify the position of the ribosome on the mRNA at the nucleotide level.

-Since november 2015, she joined the Bioinformatics and Biostatistics HUB at Institut Pasteur and she’s detached to the Biomics Pole in C2RT, where she is in charge of the bioinformatics analyses for transcriptomics and epigenomics projects.
-She’s also involved in Long Reads (PacBio and Nanopore) developments with other bioinformaticians of Biomics Pole.
+Since november 2015, I worked at Institut Pasteur.
+During 4 years, I was detached to the Biomics Platform, where I was in charge of the bioinformatics analyses for transcriptomics and epigenomics projects.
+I was also involved in Long Reads (PacBio and Nanopore) developments with other bioinformaticians of Biomics.